nerdyrodent/VQGAN-CLIP/README.md

 ## Troubleshooting

+### CUSOLVER_STATUS_INTERNAL_ERROR

+For example:

-### `RuntimeError: cusolver error: CUSOLVER_STATUS_INTERNAL_ERROR, when calling cusolverDnCreate(handle)`
+`RuntimeError: cusolver error: CUSOLVER_STATUS_INTERNAL_ERROR, when calling cusolverDnCreate(handle)`

 Make sure you have specified the correct size for the image.
 For more information please refer to [#6](/issues/6)

+### RuntimeError: CUDA out of memory

+For example:

-### `RuntimeError: CUDA out of memory.
+`RuntimeError: CUDA out of memory.
 Tried to allocate 150.00 MiB (GPU 0; 23.70 GiB total capacity; 21.31 GiB already allocated; 78.56 MiB free; 21.70 GiB reserved in total by PyTorch)`

 Your request doesn't fit into your GPU's VRAM.
-Reduce the image size or number of cuts.
+Reduce the image size and/or number of cuts.

 ## Citations